swaminathanj/fsd/04_DOM_JS.md

 ### Methods for grabbing elements of DOM
 > document.getElementById() - Returns the element with the id <br>
-> document.getElementByClassName() - Returns the list of all elements belonging to a class <br>
+> document.getElementsByClassName() - Returns the list of all elements belonging to a class <br>
 > document.getElementsByTagName() - Returns the list of all elements with the tag <br>
 > document.querySelector() - returns the first object matching the CSS style selector <br>
 > document.querySelectorAll() - returns all object matching the CSS style selector <br>